 The History of Auburn

-Auburn is a town steeped in history, and many of the original buildings from the 19th century still remain in the city's beautiful "Old Town Auburn" area.
+Auburn is a town steeped in history, features a coveted laid-back lifestyle, and many of the original buildings from the 19th century still remain in the city's beautiful "Old Town Auburn" area.
 There's a variety of real estate available all over town; whether you're looking for an old-fashioned single-family home, an estate, or a luxurious custom home, Auburn has it all.

 Are you ready to start your Auburn real estate search?
 Contact the RE/MAX Gold team to get started today, or to learn more about Placer County real estate trends.